Captain Boycott (film)

 Captain Boycott is a 1947 British historical drama film directed by Frank Launder and starring Stewart Granger, Kathleen Ryan, Mervyn Johns, Alastair Sim and Cecil Parker.
 Robert Donat makes a cameo appearance as the Irish nationalist leader Charles Stewart Parnell.
 The film explains how the word boycott appeared in the English language.
-Ironically, the titular character plays a secondary role in the film, as an anti-hero, and the hero of the film is Hugh Davin.
+The titular character plays a secondary role in the film, as an anti-hero, and the hero of the film is Hugh Davin.